jamiegibney/sorting_algo_visualiser/README.md

 This app draws a colour wheel, which is made up of a variable number of segments.
 These segments can be randomly shuffled, and then re-sorted via various different sorting algorithms.

 The sorting operations (writes, swaps, comparisons, reads) are tracked and used to update the colour wheel display *and* send messages to the audio thread, which can quantise note values to a musical scale, or simply map array positions to frequency.
-Up to 256 voices are supported.
+Up to 512 audio voices are supported.

 ## TODO